-Healthy Coping Strategies for Kids
+Healthy Coping Strategies for Kids and Teens

-Just like we need to help kids learn to identify and express feelings, we need to teach them how to manage (or cope) with them.
+Just like we need to help kids and teens learn to identify and express feelings, we need to teach them how to manage (or cope) with them.
 Coping skills are strategies we use to manage feelings and handle stress.

 Coping strategies can be used at any time, and using them regularly can help prevent some stress from happening in the first place.

-How do you teach coping skills?
+How do we teach coping skills to kids and teens?

 - Teach new coping strategies when everyone is calm.
-It’s difficult to learn something new when you’re upset or stressed out, so avoid introducing a new coping skill in the middle of a meltdown or a stressful situation.
+It’s difficult to learn something new when we’re upset or stressed out, so avoid introducing a new coping skill in the middle of a meltdown or a stressful situation.

 - Build coping skills into your daily routine.
-If practicing coping skills becomes a habit, or part of your kids’ everyday lives, they’re more likely to use them without even realizing it.
+If practicing coping skills becomes a habit, or part of kids’ everyday lives, they’re more likely to use them without even realizing it.

 - Make practicing coping skills fun.
 Many of the coping skills we’re suggesting are things kids already enjoy doing, so make the most of them!

-Examples of healthy coping skills
+What are examples of healthy coping skills for kids and teens?

 Learning how to manage stress and deal with life’s ups and downs is a process that continues throughout our entire lives.
-During the current pandemic, it is especially important to maintain basic routines, such as staying socially connected to others, practicing healthy habits, and limiting exposure to news and media.

 Active coping strategies: